banzaicloud/koperator/CONTRIBUTING.md

 ### Pull Requests

 Try to keep pull requests tidy, and be prepared for feedback.
-Everyone is welcomed to contribute to Kafka-operator.
+Everyone is welcomed to contribute to Koperator.

 #### Formatting Go Code